Shamanism in Siberia: Ket

 Traditional culture of Ket people was researched by Matthias Castrén, Vasiliy Ivanovich Anuchin, Kai Donner, Hans Findeisen, Yevgeniya Alekseyevna Alekseyenko.
 Shamanism was a living practice in the 1930s yet, but by the 1960s almost no authentic shaman could be found.
 Ket shamanism shared features with those of Turkic and Mongolic peoples.
 Besides that, there were several types of shamans, differing in function (sacral rites, curing), power and associated animal (deer, bear).
 Also among Kets (like at several other Siberian peoples, e.g. Karagas), there are examples of using skeleton symbolics, Hoppál interprets it as a symbol of shamanic rebirth, although it may symbolize also the bones of the loon (the helper animal of the shaman, joining air and underwater world, just like the shaman who travelled both to the sky and the underworld as well).
 The skeleton-like overlay represented shamanic rebirth also among some other Siberian cultures.

 Turkic

 Turkic peoples spread over large territories, and are far from alike.
 In some cases, shamanism has been widely amalgamated with Islam, in others with Buddhism, but there are surviving traditions among the Siberian Tatars, Tuvans, and Tofalar.

 The Altai Turks may be related to neighboring Ugrian, Samoyed, Ket, or Mongols.
 There may be also ethnographic traces of such past of these nowadays Turkic-speaking peoples of the Altai.
-For example, some of them have phallic-erotic fertility rites, and that can be compared to similar rites of Ugriansɮ.
+For example, some of them have phallic-erotic fertility rites, and that can be compared to similar rites of Ugrians.